 Obama made me wonder at first where it could go with a figure who is a disappointment to some but still shows that there is hope.

 I think Neil Young cornered that pattern (see Out On The Weekend on Harvest) but it’s such a firm foundation.
-You also have added another good bridge.
+They also have added another good bridge.
 Speaking of which, the line “We need a bridge not a wall” is great.
-I also like the fact that a theme centered around Obama soon opened up into a song about heroes, socially or politically.
+I also like the fact that a theme centered around Obama soon opens up into a song about heroes, socially or politically.

-I’m Hanging On To You I think is the only keyboard based song.
+I’m Hanging On To You so far is the only keyboard based song.
 Once past the orchestral start it becomes more country-folk with flute.
 It’s the most tender song of the five.
-It made me think, somehow, that it a soul song?
+It made me think, somehow, that it could be a soul song?
 Not the grunt-howl kind but more like Otis Redding’s Dock Of The Bay?
 Or The Rolling Stones reworking of The Temptations’ Just My Imagination.
-I love the Tempts’ elegant recording but The Stones have found its backbone .
+I love the Tempts’ elegant recording but The Stones have found its backbone in the groove they establish.